ShravaniInsights/Vrinda-Store-E-commerce-sales-dashboard/README.md

 # Vrinda-Store-E-commerce-sales-dashboard
-Excel-based E-commerce sales dashboard analyzing sales performance, customer behavior, and revenue trends using pivot tables.
+Excel-based E-commerce sales dashboard analyzing sales performance, customer behavior, and revenue trends.

 1.Project Overview

-This project is an interactive E-commerce sales dashboard created using microsoft excel.
+This project is an interactive E-commerce sales dashboard created using microsoft excel and Power BI.
 The dataset was sourced from kaggle and cleaned, transformed, and analyzed to generate meaningful business insights.
-The dashboard helps understand customer behavior, sales performance, and regional trends to support data-driven decision-making.
+The dashboard helps understand customer behavior, high-performing and underperforming regions, sales performance, and regional trends to support data-driven decision-making.